Skip to content

 Key Findings

-• MICL enables both speech LLMs to learn unseen languages, with perplexity consistently decreasing as the number of in-context examples increases.
+• MICL enables both speech LLMs to learn unseen languages, with PPL decreasing as the number of context samples increases.

-• Qwen3-Omni continues to benefit from audio exemplars in long-context settings (100-shot), whereas Phi4 benefits primarily in short-context settings (≤3 shots).
+• Qwen3-Omni consistently benefits from audio examples in long-context scenarios (100 samples), while Phi4 primarily benefits in short-context (≤3 samples).

-• Attention analysis reveals that the models allocate more attention to text (65–70%) than to audio (30–35%), exhibiting a layer-dependent pattern.
+• Attention analysis reveals that the models allocate more attention to text (65-70%) than audio (30-35%), showing a layer-dependent pattern.

-• Cross-lingual fine-tuning approaches target-language fine-tuning performance on Kichwa, suggesting that linguistic diversity enhances generalization.
+• Cross-lingual fine-tuning on Kichwa achieves performance near direct target-language fine-tuning, indicating that language diversity enhances generalization.

 Highlights & Insights

-• MICL is effective for unseen languages: This is the first systematic demonstration that speech LLMs can learn uncovered endangered languages through multimodal in-context learning.
+• Effectiveness of MICL on Unseen Languages: The first systematic proof that speech LLMs can learn unrepresented endangered languages via multimodal in-context learning.

-• Attention mechanism analysis: A layer-dependent modality preference pattern is identified—shallow and deep layers favor audio, while intermediate layers favor text.
+• Attention Mechanism Analysis: Discovery of a layer-dependent modality preference—shallow and deep layers favor audio, while middle layers favor text.

 Limitations & Future Work

-• Due to computational constraints, cross-lingual fine-tuning is conducted only on Phi4.
+• Due to computational constraints, cross-lingual fine-tuning was only conducted on Phi4.

-• The three endangered languages each have very limited data (2–4 hours), and the generalizability of the findings requires further validation.
+• The datasets for the three endangered languages are extremely small (2-4 hours), requiring further verification of the generalizability of the conclusions.

-• Future work could explore larger-scale cross-lingual instruction fine-tuning and evaluation on a broader set of endangered languages.
+• Future work could explore larger-scale cross-lingual instruction fine-tuning and a broader range of endangered languages.

-• This work extends text-based ICL for low-resource languages (Li & Niehues, 2025b) to the multimodal setting.
+• Represents a multimodal extension of text-based ICL for low-resource languages (Li & Niehues, 2025b).

-• The hypothesis selection framework is generalizable to other low-resource multimodal tasks.
+• The hypothesis selection approach can be extended to other low-resource multimodal tasks.

-• The attention analysis findings are consistent with the text-bias phenomenon observed in vision LLMs.
+• Attention patterns observed align with the text-bias phenomenon reported in vision LLMs.

 Rating

-• Novelty: ⭐⭐⭐⭐ First systematic study of MICL for endangered language ASR, with a distinctive perspective.
+• Novelty: ⭐⭐⭐⭐ First systematic study of MICL for endangered language ASR; unique perspective.

-• Experimental Thoroughness: ⭐⭐⭐⭐ Comprehensive coverage across 3 languages × 2 models × multiple ICL configurations × attention analysis.
+• Experimental Thoroughness: ⭐⭐⭐⭐ 3 languages × 2 models × multiple ICL settings × attention analysis; comprehensive coverage.

-• Value: ⭐⭐⭐⭐ Provides a novel technical pathway for ASR of endangered languages with meaningful societal impact.
+• Value: ⭐⭐⭐⭐ Provides a new technical path for endangered language ASR with significant social value.